DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

 ```

 Now, if you run the validation command:
-`aac validate src/model/alarm_clock.yaml` you'll see a message indicating that your model is valid.
+`aac validate alarm_clock.yaml` you'll see a message indicating that your model is valid.

 That's fairly simplistic, let's decompose our alarm clock system into components -- what parts make up our alarm clock?
 Let's say that there are three parts to our alarm clock, the internal clock, the timer for the alarm, and the alarm itself.
 We can define those three components as models that are components of our `AlarmClock` model like so:

-_src/model/alarm_clock.yaml_
+_alarm_clock.yaml_
 ```yaml
 model:
   name: AlarmClock